-Federal and provincial environmental quality guidelines protective of marine aquatic life are available for cadmium in sediment and seawater.
-Sediment quality guidelines are derived from toxicity endpoints in benthic invertebrates, while water quality guidelines are based on toxicity data for fish, invertebrates, and plants.
+Federal and provincial environmental quality guidelines protective of marine aquatic life are available for cadmium in sediment and seawater (Table 1).11,12 Sediment quality guidelines are derived from toxicity endpoints in benthic invertebrates and, therefore, are not specifically protective of birds and marine mammals.
+Water quality guidelines are based on toxicity data for fish, invertebrates, and plants.

 Historically cadmium had few uses in consumer products, but after the introduction of strict limits on lead, cadmium was increasingly used as a substitute.
-For example, cadmium is now widely used in costume jewelry.
-Health Canada is currently amending the Children’s Jewellery Regulations, which would reduce exposure to cadmium (and lead) if jewellery was chewed on or swallowed by a child.10
+For example, cadmium is now widely used in costume jewellery.
+In 2018, Health Canada amended the Children’s Jewellery Regulations, which reduced exposure to cadmium (and lead) if jewellery was chewed on or swallowed by a child.10

 What can you do?